 Two students in a lab wearing safety googles

-Each summer at Middlebury, over 130 students are engaged in on-campus and remote research with a faculty mentor, in topics ranging from biochemistry to philosophy.
+Each summer at Middlebury, over 130 students engage in on-campus and remote research with a faculty mentor on topics ranging from biochemistry to philosophy.

-If you are interested in working as a SRA on campus, reach out to your faculty during the late fall semester or J-term to understand opportunities.
-Faculty are responsible for identifying and hiring their summer research assistants (SRAs), and usually make decisions by April 1.
+If you are interested in working as a student research assistant (SRA) on campus, reach out to your faculty late in the fall semester or J-term to understand opportunities.
+Faculty are responsible for identifying and hiring their SRAs, and usually make decisions before April 1.

-Students may also pursue research with faculty and researchers at other institutions, typically through Research Experiences for Undergraduate (REU) and Summer Undergraduate Research Fellowship (SURF) programs.
-Students may reach out to faculty at other institutions directly about summer research opportunities.
-For unpaid or low-paid external research opportunities, students can also apply for funding through the Center for Careers and Internships
+Students can also pursue research with faculty and researchers at other institutions, typically through Research Experiences for Undergraduate (REU) and Summer Undergraduate Research Fellowship (SURF) programs.
+Students can contact faculty at other institutions directly about summer research opportunities.
+For unpaid or low-paid external research opportunities, students can apply for summer funding through the Center for Careers and Internships

 crowd of people looking at research posters